-The short-term Japanese course is intended for those who want to learn the language over a short period from 1 week to 3 months.
+A short-term Japanese language course is intended for those who want to learn the language over a short period from 1 week to 3 months.
 This course is designed to teach basic to intermediate Japanese.
 In fact, it is way more inexpensive than a long-term program.

-It began in 1980 when many of the foreign nationals becoming increasingly curious to learn the Japanese language after Japanese culture was being recognized all over the world.
-Due to this, there are almost 400 registered language schools all over Japan.
-Each of them provides different types of short-term courses to help international students learn basic Japanese.
-For example, some language schools offer to teach students how to read and write Hiragana/Katakana while other school courses aim to develop the students’ ability to communicate in Japanese.
-Even most of them provide cultural activities for those students who want to deepen their understanding of the Japanese culture, though it’s optional.
+In Japan, some language schools offer to teach students how to read and write Hiragana/Katakana while other school courses aim to develop the students’ ability to communicate in Japanese.
+Whereas some of them provide cultural activities for students who want to deepen their understanding of the culture, though it’s optional.

 - Completed 12 years of school education (6 years Elementary, 3 years in Junior High and 3 years High school or above)

-- Must a holder of any of the following visas.
+- Must be a holder of any of the following visas.

 This type of visa permits an individual to stay in Japan for 90 days or less for the following purposes: sightseeing; recreation; visiting relatives; friends; attending a wedding or funeral ceremony; sports; business purposes; etc.

-Anyone who has any of the visas as mentioned above and already staying in Japan can directly apply for a short-term course.
+Anyone who has any of those visas and already staying in Japan can directly apply for a short-term Japanese language course.